 Bozeman's northeast side has quickly been developing into an eclectic, thriving, and busy area.
 If you're a native or long-time Bozeman local, you'll remember the northeast side of Bozeman as being a "rough" part of town.
 But over the past decade, more businesses have found their way to the northeast side and it has become a hub for artists, coffee shops, tech companies, breweries, and restaurants.
 In recent years, we've seen significant developments in areas like the Cannery District, the Mill District and the Brewery District that have brought life to what used to be Bozeman's industrial area.
 Three-story residential buildings are filling up old abandoned lots and plans are on the table for a 2-acre parcel to be developed into an entire live/work community.
 Keep reading for details.
 Photo credit: www.bozemanrudat.com.

 Plans for a 5 story, mixed-use building just one block from Main Street include 10 luxury residential units, office, and commercial space.
 It is claimed that this will be the "most exclusive mid-rise residential offering" in downtown Bozeman.
 The mill building is a recognizable landmark in Bozeman that has sat vacant for decades.
 While the building can't be repurposed, the developers hope to reclaim two of its silos as part of the design of the new building.
-The BG Mill project is currently for sale for $2,800,000.
-That price includes the half-acre lot and the approved plans for the mixed-use buildings.
-Click here to see the property listing.
+The project has been approved by the city but has not begun construction.